 What can help?

-In a TEDx talk which you can watch here, I demonstrate a surprising three-step visualization exercise that first of all enables you to identify the specific situation causing your low feelings.
-The visualization then re-empowers you.
-Creating a better situation to your triggering situation then lifts away the dark cloud.
+In a TEDx talk which you can watch here (below), I demonstrate a three-step visualization exercise.
+The first step is to PINPOINT the specific situation causing your low feelings.
+The visualization's second step, PUMP UP, re-empowers you so that you can be more effective in that situation.
+The third step, PROBLEM-SOLVE, enables you to find situation options for your triggering situation.
+Finding solution possibilities generally then lifts away the dark cloud.

-Note however that this visualization relieves mild to moderately depressed feelings of non-physical origin, which are the vast majority depressive episodes that most people deal with.
-More severe depressive episodes, or depression caused by physical factors such as insufficient sleep, post-operative depression, and other biological factors are likely to need additional treatments, potentially including medication.
+Note that this visualization aims to relieve mainly mild to moderately depressed feelings of non-physical origin, which are the vast majority depressive episodes that most people deal with.
+More severe depressive episodes, or depression caused by physical factors such as insufficient sleep, post-cardiac surgery depression, and other biological factors are likely to need additional treatments, potentially including medication.

 Taking these three steps can lead you up and out, back to the realm of well-being.
 All three steps involve closing your eyes and watching what comes up on your visual screen.
 Sit comfortably, and here goes.